The Devils

 Review:

-This was a film that I didn’t know a lot about and had never heard of it.
-From a podcast I listen to, had a best of the 1970’s horror films series of podcasts.
-Now this film isn’t listed as a horror film, but it definitely felt like it with the imaginary, deprativity and the implications of the events.
-It also states that the characters in this film were real as well.
-The synopsis is in 17th-century France, Father Urbain Grandier (Oliver Reed) seeks to protect the city of Loudun from the corrupt establishment of Cardinal Richelieu (Christopher Logue).
+Synopsis: in 17th-century France, Father Urbain Grandier (Oliver Reed) looks to protect the city of Loudun from the corrupt establishment of Cardinal Richelieu (Christopher Logue).
 Hysteria occurs within the city when he is accused of witchcraft by a sexually repressed nun.

 We start this off seeing a presentation of the ‘Birth of Venus’.
-Playing the star role of Venus is Louis XIII (Graham Armitage).
-Watching is a large coward and among them is a Cardinal Richelieu.
+Playing the star role of Louis XIII (Graham Armitage).
+Watching is a large coward and among them is Cardinal Richelieu.
 At the end of it, he asks Louis XIII if he can expect the country of France to be in line with the church to which he agrees.

-My Rating: 9 out of 10
+My Rating: 9.5 out of 10